caldag/Chain_of_Spheres/README.txt

 - Travelling Wave Simulation: The code in this folder simulates a magnetically actuated helical swimmer in a travelling wave field over time in bulk swimming conditions.
 Main code of interest is traj_helix_travellingwave.m

 The codes themselves have many comments, check them out.
-Also check our paper covering this study (info below).
+Also check our paper covering this study (link above).

 If you have any questions, write to hakanosmanc@gmail.com

-Also if you use this methodology, don't forget to cite our study.
+If you use this methodology, don't forget to cite our study.